malerie-earle/GoFetch/README.md

 # GoFetch
 Website created for software development program assignment.
 <br /> Teacher Feedback: "That is an awesome effort Malerie!
 10/10.
-One of the best projects yet :)"
+One of the best projects yet :)" - Noman Atique
 <br />

 Assignment Instructions:<br />